SinaS24/NBA-Post-Match-Analysis/README.md

 - Jupyter Notebook: Interactive analysis and reporting.

-📷 Visualizations:
+Visualisations:

 - Shot charts for individual players.
 - Horizontal bar charts for plus-minus efficiency.
 - Line plots tracking momentum shifts during the game.

-🔗 Data Sources:
+Data sources:

 The data for this project was sourced from the official NBA Stats API for Game ID 0042300173.
 Additional player and team data were processed for advanced analytics.

-💡 Insights & Takeaways
+Insights & takeaways

 - The Mavericks' starting 5 superior scoring efficiency gave them the edge over the Clippers.
 - Turnovers were a decisive factor, with Dallas capitalising for 26 points compared to the Clippers’ 14.
 - Norman Powell’s standout performance was insufficient to offset their starters’ inefficiency.

-📧 Contact
+Contact

-If you have any questions feel free to reach out:

 Name: Sina Sangsari
 Email: sina.sangsari@gmail.com